Alamo Drafthouse Cinema: Etiquette

 Alamo Drafthouse is famous for enforcing a strict policy on behavior while in the theater.
-Children under the age of two are not allowed, except for showings on specific days which are designated "Alamo For All" showings where parents are encouraged to bring young children, and rules around talking are relaxed.
+Children under the age of two are not allowed, except for showings on specific days designated "Alamo For All", where parents are encouraged to bring young children, and rules around talking are relaxed.
 Unaccompanied minors are not allowed in showings, except for members of the Alamo Drafthouse's Victory Vanguard rewards program, which allows 15–17 year-olds to attend showings unattended after their application to the rewards program has been submitted and reviewed.
-The application involves demonstrating an understanding of the theater's policies around talking, texting, arriving to the theater late, and basic tipping etiquette.
+The application involves demonstrating an understanding of the theater's policies around talking, texting, arriving late, and basic tipping etiquette.

 The cinema also prohibits talking and texting during the film.
 Anyone who violates this policy is subject to warning and potential removal from the premises.
 Alamo made national headlines in 2011 when the rantings of one angry customer who was ejected for texting were included in its "Don't Talk or Text" PSA shown before films.
-"When we adopted our strict no talking policy back in 1997, we knew we were going to alienate some of our patrons," Tim League posted on the cinema's website.
+"When we adopted our strict no-talking policy back in 1997, we knew we were going to alienate some of our patrons," Tim League posted on the cinema's website.
 "That was the plan.
 If you can't change your behavior and be quiet (or unilluminated) during a movie, then we don't want you at our venue."

-Fantastic Fest

-Every year in September, the Alamo South Lamar location in Austin hosts a week-long film festival called Fantastic Fest dedicated to the horror, sci-fi, fantasy, Asian and "cult" film genres.
-Alamo Lake Creek holds the annual Zombie Film Festival (Dismember the Alamo) and the Off-centered Film Festival.
-The Ritz and South Lamar locations also participate in the SXSW Film Festival in March.